 Introducing Bucket Hats Made Out of Mycelium

-The future has arrived: we have mushroom leather hats now.
+The future has arrived: We have mushroom leather hats now.
 Slowly but surely, leather alternatives made from mycelium—essentially the root structure of a mushroom—instead of animal hides have entered the market.
-Today, MycoWorks and milliner Nick Fouquet have unveiled a capsule collection of hats: the first commercially available Reishi products.
+In 2021, MycoWorks partnered with Hermès to make the first object out of a fine mycelium leather alternative, which looks and acts pretty similarly to the real thing.
+The bag—the French label’s Victoria style—was an attention grabbing prototype that is slated to be released later this year.
+Today, MycoWorks and milliner Nick Fouquet have unveiled a capsule collection of hats: the first commercially available products made of the flagship material, Reishi.

-Read the full story by Sarah Spellings on Vogue.
+Read the full article by Sarah Spellings in Vogue here.